cheesegrits/filament-google-maps/README.md

 would usually use this **instead of** a Map field (if you want a geocomplete field together with a map, you would typically use the autocomplete() feature on the Map field).

+NOTE - when using the GeoComplete field, you will see deprecation warnings in the browser console.
+This is because Google are replacing the Autocomplete API with the new PlaceAutoCompleteElement HTML element.
+Unfortunately, this new element does not support adding autocompletion to an existing form field, which makes integration with frameworks / libraries like Filament much more difficult.
+See the [this issue](https://issuetracker.google.com/issues/399061524) for more details.
+We are working on a workaround, but for now you will see deprecation warnings.

 The Geocomplete field can operate in one of two modes.
 Either independently, where you simply use it with a normal text field on your form, e.g. 'full_address', and this component will simply fill the field in with the formatted address returned when the user selects one